French eXtreme Flight Championships RULES - FXFC

 Saturday afternoon: 4th qualification round, each pilot to fly once

-Sunday morning: Semi-final rounds, each pilot to fly twice
+Sunday morning: Semi-final rounds, each qualified pilot to fly twice

-Sunday afternoon: Final round, each pilot to fly once, and the awards ceremony
+Sunday afternoon: Final round, each qualified pilot to fly once, and the awards ceremony

-The specific times each round will take place and further details is available on the FXFC website.
+The specific times each round will take place will be available on the FXFC website.

-Before the beginning of the contest, the order pilots will fly in, will be drawn for the qualification rounds.
-For the semi-final and final rounds, the flying order will be re-drawn.
+The order pilots will fly in, will be drawn for the qualification stage prior to the start of the contest.
+The flying order will be re-drawn for the semi-final and final.

-Each criterion is multiplied by a numerical factor to obtain a total score from each judge for the flight.
+Each criterion is multiplied by a numerical factor, with these subsequent scores added together to obtain a total score from each judge for the flight.
 The scores of all judges are added together to arrive at a final score for the pilot’s flight.

 Upon the completion of a round, the scores of all pilots will be normalised, such that the highest scoring pilot will have a score of 1000.

 After all 4 qualification rounds have taken place, for each pilot their two highest scores (after normalisation) will be added together to arrive at their score for the entire qualification stages.
 The top 20 scoring pilots will then proceed to the semi-final round.
-In the event of two or more pilots scoring the same, the highest scoring pilot will be the one who has the highest total from all 4 qualification rounds, and so on.
+In the event of two or more pilots scoring the same, the higher ranking pilot will be the one who has the highest total from all 4 qualification rounds.

 After both semi-final rounds, each pilot will be scored based on their highest scoring flight (after normalisation), the top 10 pilots will proceed into the final round.
 In the event of two or more pilots scoring the same, the highest scoring pilot will be the one who has the highest total from the 2 semi-final rounds, and so on.

-After the final, the final standings will be determined by scores after normalisation.
-In the event of two or more pilots scoring the same, the highest scoring pilot will be the one who has the highest total from the final round and the 2 semi-final rounds, and so on.
+The results of the final will be determined by scores after normalisation.
+In the event of two or more pilots scoring the same, the highest ranking pilot will be the one who has the highest combined score of the final round and the 2 semi-final rounds.

 4.FLIGHT RULES AND SAFETY RULES